DinoChiesa/Apigee-Java-XOP-Handler/README.md

 2. For the `edit_1` and `transform_to_embedded` action, the callout is fairly rigid.
 It handles only:
    * messages with 2 parts
-   * the first part must have content-type: `application/soap+xml` or `text/xml`, and must be a valid SOAP message.
+   * by default, the first part must have one of these content-types: `application/soap+xml`, `application/xop+xml`, `text/xml`.
+You can affect this with the `part1-ctypes` property.
-   * the second part must have content-type: `application/zip` or `application/pdf` or `application/octet-stream`
+   * by default, the second part must have one of these content-types: `image/jpeg`, `image/png`, `application/zip`, `application/pdf` or `application/octet-stream`.
+You can affect this with the `part2-ctypes` property.

+3. For the `edit_1` action, the first part must be a valid SOAP 1.1 message, using namespace `http://schemas.xmlsoap.org/soap/envelope/`.

-3. You could use this callout as-is, _or_, use it as a starting point, if you wanted to do something different with a XOP message.
+4. You could use this callout as-is, _or_, use it as a starting point, if you wanted to do something different with a XOP message.
 If you like, you could contribute your enhancements back to this repo as a pull request.